wenjunwang-econ/wenjunwang-econ.github.io/_portfolio/SIL_and_TaxAvoidance.md

 permalink: /portfolio/SIL_and_TaxAvoidance
-excerpt: 'Revise and Resubmit at *Journal of International Accounting, Auditing and Taxation*, With Yanan Li (Beijing Normal University), Jia Liu (Portsmouth University)'
+excerpt: 'Revise and Resubmit at *Journal of International Accounting, Auditing and Taxation*.
+With Yanan Li (Beijing Normal University), Jia Liu (Portsmouth University)'
 date: 2026-01-01